Yuuuukiiii1/ml-starter/README.md

 # ML starter

 This project is a starter kit for machine learning project.
 I built it during Kaggle competition.
-But, it can be used in any real world project.
+But it can be used in any real world project.

 There are only 4 short core scripts.
 It's highly customizable for specific demands.

 ## What's included

-* Stacking, Blending
+* Stacking, Blending.
   * Stack numpy binary files.
 Each scripts of model can be completely separated.
-* Support any kind of models, DNN, XGBoost, RandomForest and etc...
+* Support any kinds of models, DNN, XGBoost, RandomForest and etc.
-* Hyper parameter tuning using hyperopt
+* Hyper parameter tuning using [hyperopt](https://github.com/hyperopt/hyperopt).
   * Trials can be persisted and resumed.
-  * Trial history viewer
+  * Trial history viewer.
-* Cross validation
+* Cross validation.
-* Bagging
+* Bagging.
-* Binary classification and multiclass classification
+* Binary classification and multiclass classification.

 ## How to use